20A31A0565/CO2-EMISSION-APSCHE-SMART-INTERNZ-INTERNSHIP/README.md

 Following are my details:

-MY NAME: Nallamilli Aisshwarya
+MY NAME: Aakash Yarrapragada

-MY MAIL ID: nallamilliaisshwarya@gmail.com
+MY MAIL ID: aakashyarrapragada3@gmail.com

 ACADEMIC DETAILS: B.Tech(CSE),4th Year (8th Sem)

 COLLEGE NAME: Pragati Engineering College

-ROLL NUMBER: 20A31A0516
+ROLL NUMBER: 20A31A0565

 IN THIS FILE , WE CAN SEE ALL LINKS FOR THE ENTIRE PROJECT